How to Use a Yarn Bowl (and What To Look For When Buying One)

 Disclosure: This post contains affiliate links.
 I receive a percentage of sales from those links but your price doesn’t go up.
 I appreciate your support.

 A yarn bowl is, as the name suggests, a vessel for your yarn.
 More specifically, you place a single ball of the yarn you’re working with into that container.
 People who don’t know how to use a yarn bowl are sometimes surprised by this.
 For example, they assume that the ball holds the yarn decoratively when you’re not using it.
 While you can certainly display the container – with or without a ball in it – as a form of decoration, that’s not it’s main purpose.

-Your yarn bowl is bowl-shaped (although it might also have a slightly more creative shape, like that of a cat or a rooster.)
+Your yarn bowl is bowl-shaped (although it might also have a slightly more creative shape, like that of a cat or a panda.)
 It has at least one hole in the side.
 The hole be a simple circle, a more organic shape, or another decorative design.
 Regardless of the shape, the point is to thread the yarn end through the hole.
 Therefore, the ball of fiber stays in the bowl, while you pull on that end to work with the yarn.
 It’s an easy way to keep your yarn in one place as you work.

 How to Use a Yarn Bowl

 Basically, here’s how you’re going to make use of this great tool:

 - Place the ball of fiber that you’re working with into the bowl.
 If you’re working with more than one ball in a project (for example, you’re doing striping), then you’ll put each ball into its own yarn ball.

 - Pull the end of the fiber through the hole in the yarn bowl.
 Make sure that the ball of yarn is secure in the container.
 You should be able to tug on the end without the ball popping out of the bowl.

 - Place the container next to you as you craft.
 You can play around with positions but basically it should be located close to the hand with your working yarn.
 You’ll be pulling gently on the yarn so that it keeps coming out through the yarn bowl’s hole.